Tim Lamb

 Timothy Michael Lamb (born 24 March 1953) is an English sports administrator and former cricketer who played for a decade in County cricket for Middlesex and Northamptonshire as a bowler.
 After retiring from playing, he became an administrator, serving the Middlesex County Cricket Club, the Test and County Cricket Board (TCCB) and the England and Wales Cricket Board (ECB).
 His most notable cricket administrative roles were as chief executive of the TCCB and its successor ECB from 1996 to 2004.
 He later became the chief executive of the Sport and Recreation Alliance (formerly the CCPR) from 2005 until 2014.
 He left the Sport and Recreation Alliance and set up TML Sports Connections, a sports consultancy.
-He is also a member of the Cabinet Office Sport Honours Committee.
+He is also a member of the Cabinet Office Sport Honours Committee and a Trustee of the Hornsby Professional Cricketers' Fund.

 Early life and education

 Lamb was born in Hartford, Cheshire in 1953, the second son of Foster Lamb, later to be the second Baron Rochester.
 His older brother, David Lamb, became the third Baron Rochester in 2017.

 Lamb was educated at Shrewsbury School, a boarding and day independent school for boys (now coeducational), in the market town of Shrewsbury in Shropshire, followed by The Queen's College at the University of Oxford (at which he got blues in 1973 and 1974).